 The DHL Group Supplier Diversity Program requires diverse businesses to present proof of third-party certification.

 FAQs – Program

-Diversity, equity and inclusion (DEI) are an essential part of the way the DHL Group does business.
+Diversity, Equity, Inclusion and Belonging (DEIB) are an essential part of the way the DHL Group does business.
 We believe that by having a diverse supplier base which represents the communities we serve, we can support and strengthen our teams, our communities, and our business.